– Covid-19 Latest Updates –

-Bethphage is a registered charity (No. 1046225) which was established in 1994 and provides support to adults with disabilities or mental health needs in the Welsh Borders and West Midlands.
-We currently support people in Birmingham, Shropshire, Telford, Walsall and Wolverhampton.
+Bethphage is a registered charity (No. 1046225) which was established in 1994.
+We provide a range of care and support services for more than 100 adults with learning disabilities, autism and mental health needs across Shropshire, Birmingham, Telford, Walsall and Wolverhampton.

-We have a specialist in-house team providing professional expertise in positive behaviour support which augments the skills of our highly trained workforce.
+We have a specialist in-house team providing professional expertise in positive behaviour support (PBS) which augments the skills of our highly trained workforce.
 Our vision is of a society where people with disabilities have the same opportunities to develop and use their talents and skills as all other people.
-We deliver this by implementing our core values of personal growth, honesty, respect and active involvement.
+We deliver this by implementing our core values of personal growth, honesty, respect and active involvement, through our person centred approaches to service delivery and through our focus on PBO.